Cameron Worrell

-Early years
+Early life

 Worrell was a two-year starter at both running back and safety at Chowchilla High School in Chowchilla, California.
 He earned North Sequoia League Offensive Player of the Year honors as a senior.
 He was also named to the All-Section team, gaining 1,300 yards on 160 carries with 16 touchdowns on offense and two interceptions on defense.

 College career

 Worrell originally attended Fresno State University, but did not play as a redshirt freshman in 1999 and subsequently transferred to Fresno City College where he helped the Rams to a perfect regular season.

 As a junior in 2001, Worrell appeared in 14 games and recorded 31 tackles with two sacks, four tackles for a loss, two interceptions and one fumble recovery.

 In his first year as a starter for Fresno State, Worrell earned All-Western Athletic Conference honors.
 He started all 14 games as a senior and led the Bulldogs with career-highs of 106 tackles and five interceptions, including one returned for a touchdown.
 He added four sacks, two forced fumbles, one fumble recovery and seven passes defensed on the year.